DavidDuwaer/tricky-triangles/README.md

-# tricky-triangles
+# Tricky Triangles
-Flipping triangles game for a course in Geometric Algorithms on the Eindhoven University of Technology.
+A flipping triangles game for a course in Geometric Algorithms on the Eindhoven University of Technology.